Uncontested Divorce in CaliforniaM Hill2024-01-31T05:38:04-08:00

 How Do You File for an Uncontested Divorce in Orange County?

 You could do it yourself but it is easier when you hire a paralegal in Orange County that specializes in uncontested divorces to make sure the paperwork is filled out correctly, and that all the proper forms are used, and filed with the court.
 The first step is to file a “Petition for Divorce or Dissolution of Marriage.”
 The paralegal will guide you through the process.

-When you use our services we handle all the paperwork and court filings for you.
+When you use Divorce Preparation Services we handle all the paperwork and court filings for you!

 Does California have any residency requirement for a dissolution of marriage?

 Yes.
 In California before you can file for a divorce, at least one of you must have been a California resident for at least six (6) months before the court is petitioned.
 Additionally, you must be a resident of the county where you intend to file for divorce for at least three (3) months.